mio-19/configurations/os/qubes-os.md

 ### AppVM

-Config Fcitx on the first boot (add googlepinyin and hide status panel)
+Config Fcitx on the first boot (add googlepinyin and hide status panel and not use system tray icon)